peteroupc/peteroupc.github.io/randomgendoc.md

      |  with a different probability of heads.
 Specifically, it supports specifying
      |  the probability that the output die will land on a given
      |  number, as a polynomial function of the input die's probability of heads.
-     |  The case of biased coins to biased coins is also called
+     |  The case of coins to coins is also called
      |  the Bernoulli factory problem; this class allows the output
      |  coin's probability of heads to be specified as a polynomial function of the
      |  input coin's probability of heads.